This is a bit of a longer blog, but very insightful. Part 1 of 2.

 Sarcoidosis is characterized by granuloma formation in the lungs and sometimes throughout the body.

-Schizophrenia is characterized by impairments in the perception or expression of reality, often leading to social and occupational dysfunction.
+perception or expression of reality, often leading to social and

 Scleroderma is characterized by excessive deposits of collagen throughout the body.